 Here are some important aspects to consider when choosing a primary school for the early years of your child’s education.

-Primary school gives children's development a significant boost which combats the myth that primary school is less important than secondary school.
-In fact, primary school is arguably the most important period of a child’s education as this is when children develop and solidify their identity as learners, which in turn impacts their future approach to learning.
+Primary school gives children's development a powerful boost, challenging the myth that these years are less important than secondary school.
+In many ways, primary school is one of the most formative periods of education, as this is when children develop and solidify their identity as learners, shaping their future approach to school and life.

 When choosing a school for your child, it’s important to understand that the decisions you make now could have an impact on decisions down the track, including the decisions around selecting a secondary school.

-This will help to provide insight into the teachers’ approach to learning and help to define acceptable classroom behaviour.
+This will help to provide insight into the teachers’ approach to learning and to define acceptable classroom behaviour.
+Understanding whether a school prioritises inquiry-based learning, explicit instruction, collaborative learning or a combination of approaches can help you determine if it aligns with your child’s learning style.

 3. Are the classes single stream, composite or multi-age?